prayagpatoliya/Multipurpose-Shopify-theme-prayag/README.md

 4. Once the theme is uploaded, click "Publish theme" to make it live on your store.

 ## Theme Support
 We strive to provide excellent support to our valued customers.
-If you encounter any issues or have questions about the Prayag Multipurpose Shopify Theme, please reach out to our support team at support@prayagtheme.com.
+If you encounter any issues or have questions about the Prayag Multipurpose Shopify Theme, please reach out to me at prayag.patoliya@96@gmail.com.
 We will be happy to assist you.

 ## Documentation and Resources
 For more detailed information about setting up and customizing the Prayag theme, please refer to the comprehensive documentation included in the theme package.
 Additionally, you can visit our website at www.prayagtheme.com for tutorials, video guides, and frequently asked questions.